LWVPullman/LeagueWebsite/docs/_posts/2026-03-10-Entrepreneurship.md

 **Program:**

-Come join the Pullman League of Women Voters as we explore entrepreneurship in Whitman County on Tuesday, March 10,2026, at Paradise Creek Brewery in Pullman!
-Our speakers are well versed in this topic.
-Marie Mayes, Director of the Center for Entrepreneurship at WSU, will discuss what makes a successful founder, current startup trends, and recent successful startups she has witnessed.
-Kara Riebold, the Executive Director at the Port of Whitman County, will discuss the Port of Whitman County and the work they do to foster innovation and entrepreneurship in the county.
-This event is also available over Zoom if you can’t make it in person and it will be recorded for later viewing.
+The Pullman League of Women Voters as we explored entrepreneurship in Whitman County on Tuesday, March 10,2026, at Paradise Creek Brewery in Pullman!
+The speakers were well versed in this topic.
+Marie Mayes, Director of the Center for Entrepreneurship at WSU, discussed what makes a successful founder, current startup trends, and recent successful startups she has witnessed.
+Kara Riebold, the Executive Director at the Port of Whitman County, discussed the Port of Whitman County and the work they do to foster innovation and entrepreneurship in the county.
+This event was also available over Zoom and it was recorded - unfortunately the sound on the recording is not great due to lots of background noise.

 **Speakers:**